-We have audited the accompanying special-purpose financial statements of the Takata Airbag Tort Compensation Trust Fund (the Trust) (a statutory Trust originally created under the laws of the State of Delaware), which comprise the special-purpose statements of assets, liabilities, and net claimants' equity as of December 31, 2021 and 2020, and the related special-purpose statements of changes in net claimants' equity and the special-purpose statements of cash flows for the years then ended, and the related notes to the special-purpose financial statements.
+We have audited the accompanying special-purpose financial statements of the Takata Airbag Tort Compensation Trust Fund (the Trust) (a statutory Trust originally created under the laws of the State of Delaware), which comprise the special-purpose statements of assets, liabilities, and net assets as of December 31, 2022 and 2021, and the related special-purpose statements of changes in net assets and the special-purpose statements of cash flows for the years then ended, and the related notes to the special-purpose financial statements.

-In our opinion, the accompanying special-purpose financial statements present fairly, in all material respects, the net claimants' equity of the Trust as of December 31, 2021 and 2020, and the results of its changes in net claimants' equity and its cash flows for the years then ended, in accordance with the basis of accounting described in Note 2 to the special-purpose financial statements.
+In our opinion, the accompanying special-purpose financial statements present fairly, in all material respects, the net assets of the Trust as of December 31, 2022 and 2021, and the results of its changes in net assets and its cash flows for the years then ended, in accordance with the basis of accounting described in Note 2 to the special-purpose financial statements.